-For as long as I can remember, I have used an alarm clock to wake myself up in the morning, and although I despise the jarring beeping sound, it’s better than when my kids beat my alarm to the punch before dawn.
+For as long as I can remember, I have used an alarm clock to wake myself up in the morning to be productive.
+I despise the jarring beeping sound.
+But it’s better than when my kids beat my alarm to the punch before dawn.

 Over the past year, I made a concerted effort to seize the day by setting up a strong morning routine.
 I began setting my alarm earlier, often waking for a 5:30 a.m. run or hot yoga class.
 At 6:30, I would stare at my computer screen for a while, unable to form words because my brain was still not functioning, and I would linger over making my to-do list for most of those early hours.
 I drank a lot of tea, felt cranky for most of the day and was dying for a nap around 2:30 in the afternoon when it was time to pick up my three kids from school.

-I felt pretty productive most days, but I also felt really tired.
+I felt pretty productive most mornings, but I also felt really tired.
 Those extra couple hours I got in the morning were lost to the midday slump.
-I also found the routine unsustainable.
-If I forgot to set an alarm, or decided to rest on the weekend, I felt like I could sleep forever.
-I set my bedtime earlier and earlier to combat the fatigue, sometimes rolling into bed at 8:30 p.m.
+I was finding my routine to be unsustainable.
+If I forgot to set an alarm or decided to rest on the weekend, I felt like I could sleep forever.
+I set my bedtime earlier and earlier to combat the fatigue, sometimes going to bed at 8:30 p.m.
 I still couldn’t wake up without an alarm.

-You see, I was great at structuring a good morning routine with time for fitness, meditation, work and planning, but I didn’t have the energy to do it because I hadn’t set up a strong evening routine first.
-I usually spent my pre-bedtime hours watching TV or working (since I wasn’t getting much creative work done in the morning) or scrolling mindlessly through my phone for some downtime.
+You see, I was great at structuring a productive morning routine with time for fitness, meditation, work and planning.
+But I didn’t have the energy to actually engage in that routine because I hadn’t set up a strong evening routine first.
+I usually spent my prebedtime hours watching TV, working (since I wasn’t getting much creative work done in the morning) or scrolling mindlessly through my phone for some downtime.

-So I took a more holistic approach to my routine from start to finish, so that I could feel productive from the moment I woke to the moment I went to sleep each night.
+So I took a more holistic approach to my routine to feel productive from the moment I woke up to the moment I went to sleep.
 That meant not simply going to bed early, but going to bed mindfully.
 I began setting a bedtime for my electronics, making sure that I didn’t spend my evening hours in front of screens.
-I started using that time for reading and prepping my to-do list for the next day.
-It was hard to kick my technology habits, but in just a few days, I saw that it was well worth it—I began waking up before my alarm went off, a major milestone.
+Instead, I started using that time for reading and prepping my to-do list for the next day.
+It was hard to kick my technology habits.
+But in just a few days, I saw that it was well worth it.
+I began waking up before my alarm went off, a major milestone.

-Soon, I was waking consistently between 5:30 and 5:45 a.m., my mind and body both anxious to get out of bed.
-I kept waiting for the inevitable exhaustion to snatch me back into my old ways, but as long as I kept the screens at bay, my tired days stayed behind me.
+Soon, I was waking consistently between 5:30 and 5:45 a.m., my mind and body anxious to get up.
+I kept waiting for the inevitable exhaustion to snatch me back into my old ways.
+As long as I kept the screens at bay, my tired days stayed behind me.

-Now that I had the bandwidth to really think about what I wanted out of my routine, I rearranged my whole day to optimize my morning performance.
-I began working out lightly in the morning so I wasn’t too tired to get in some productive hours of creative work.
-I started eating my meals at set times each day (and planning them ahead) so my energy levels wouldn’t crash midday.
+Now that I had the bandwidth to really think about what I wanted out of my routine, I rearranged my day to optimize my morning performance.
+I began working out lightly in the morning so I wasn’t too tired to get in some productive hours of work.
+I started eating my meals at set times each day (and planning them ahead) so my energy levels wouldn’t crash.
 But most importantly, I kept putting away all the screens two hours before bed.
-Those evenings spent reading got me through at least eight books a month and fueled my morning creative work like nothing I’d ever known before.
+Those evenings spent reading got me through at least eight books a month and fueled my morning creativity like nothing I’d ever known before.

-Some days I still catch myself wondering when it’s all going to come crashing down around me—still unable to believe that the solution to my sluggish mornings could be so deceptively simple.
+Some days I catch myself wondering when it’s all going to come crashing down around me.
+I still can’t believe that the solution to my sluggish mornings could be so deceptively simple.

-Each part of my routine supports the whole, but the screen-time bedtime was the game changer that set everything in motion.
-It not only gives me time to unwind each evening, but also allows me the space to think about how I want the next day to look and feel.
-It gives me a head start on making better choices.
-It sets the routine in motion in my mind, and by the time morning comes, it feels like I’ve spent all those sleeping hours preparing for what’s next.
-I’m actually ready to seize the day before it ever begins.
+Each part of my routine supports the whole, but the screen bedtime was the game changer that set everything in motion.
+It not only gives me time to unwind, it allows me the space to think about how I want the next day to look and feel.
+I have a head start on making better choices.
+It sets the routine in motion in my mind.
+By the time morning comes, it feels like I’ve spent all those sleeping hours preparing to be productive.
+Now, I’m actually ready to seize the day before it begins.